 The Sony Cyber-shot DSC-RX10 IV and the Fujifilm X-Pro2 are two enthusiast cameras that were revealed to the public, respectively, in September 2017 and January 2016.
 The RX10 IV is a fixed lens compact, while the X-Pro2 is a mirrorless interchangeable lens camera.
-The cameras are based on an one-inch (RX10 IV) and an APS-C sensor.
+The cameras are based on an one-inch (RX10 IV) and an APS-C (X-Pro2) sensor.
 The Sony has a resolution of 20 megapixel, whereas the Fujifilm provides 24 MP.
 Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Sony RX10 IV and the Fujifilm X-Pro2 is provided in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the RX10 IV – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-Pro2 is notably smaller (6 percent) than the Sony RX10 IV.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the RX10 IV has a lens build in, whereas the X-Pro2 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can find an overview of optics for the X-Pro2 and their specifications in the Fujinon X Lens Catalog.